-Pulwama attack: Around 40 CRPF jawans martyred; NIA team to leave for Kashmir tomorrow
+Pulwama attack: Around 40 CRPF jawans martyred; Cabinet Committee on Security to meet tomorrow

 Srinagar, Feb 14: In a ghastly incident, nearly 40 Central Reserve Police Force (CRPF) personnel were killed and several others injured after a suicide bomber of the Jaish-e-Mohammad rammed his vehicle into the bus in which they were travelling at Pulwama, Jammu and Kashmir.